pingcap/docs/tidb-cloud/use-chat2query-api.md

 - `cluster_id`: _string_.
 A unique identifier of the TiDB cluster.
 - `database`: _string_.
 The name of the database.
 - `question`: _string_.
-A natural language describing the query you want.
+A question in natural language describing the query you want.
 - `sql_generate_mode`: _string_.
 The mode to generate SQL statements.
 The value can be `direct` or `auto_breakdown`.
-If set to `direct`, the API will generate SQL statements directly based on the provided question.
-If set to `auto_breakdown`, the API will break down the question into multiple tasks and generate SQL statements for each task.
+If you set it to `direct`, the API will generate SQL statements directly based on the `question` you provided.
+If you set it to `auto_breakdown`, the API will break down the `question` into multiple tasks and generate SQL statements for each task.

 An example response is as follows: